Vietnam.vn - Nền tảng quảng bá Việt Nam

 As Japan's labor shortage becomes more severe, physical and virtual tourism will complement each other rather than compete to create a balance of jobs.

-The Travel - Cuisine section presents readers with good books that inspire travel.
-Not just simple travel, each work recounts the journey of discovery, learning many interesting things from new civilizations and places of the authors.
+The Travel - Cuisine section presents readers with great books that inspire travel.
+Not just simple travel, each work recounts the journey of discovery and learning many interesting things from new civilizations and places of the authors.

 > See more: Books for travelers